Shortcuts

 …

-Quarter of a mile passed the house we stopped.
+A quarter of a mile past the house, we stopped.

 I followed her in.